 Apparent Place of Origin: Ireland

-As of 11 June 2010, there are two members of this newly-defined lineage (G-12 and G-39), and they are a 64/67 match.
+As of 2 Feb 2014, there are three members of this lineage (G-12, G-39, and G-61), G-12 and G-39 are a 64/67 match.
 This is a strong match, but we need to examine the mismatched markers to gain further insight.
 One of the mismatched markers, DYS439, is a fast-moving marker, and could potentially have occurred relatively recently.
 The other two, DYS438 and DYS537, are slow-moving markers, and potentially indicate a more distant common ancestor.

 DYS438=13 (the value found in member G-12) is relatively rare, occurring in only 3% of R1b.
 DYS537=11 (the value found in member G-39), is fairly uncommon, occurring in only about 9% of R1b haplogroup members.
 Without further members of this lineage to test, it is difficult to ascribe any further significance to those mutations, or to determine which version is the likely ancestral form.